meierms1/alamo/docs/source/Install/Windows.rst

 To compile Alamo on Windows, use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_ and install Ubuntu.

-Once you have WSL working, follow the instructions for installing on :ref:`install_ubuntu`.

 1. Open Terminal \

 2. Type the command and press <Enter>: \